-Linda G. Sullivan Director since 2017 Age: 56 Retired Executive Vice President and Chief Financial Officer of American Water
+Linda G. Sullivan Director since 2017 Age: 58

+Retired Executive Vice President and Chief Financial Officer of American Water

-Biography: Ms. Sullivan is the retired executive vice president and chief financial officer (CFO) of American Water Works Company, Inc., the largest publicly traded U.S. water and wastewater utility company (2014-19).
+Biography: Ms. Sullivan is a member of the Board of Directors of AltaGas Ltd., a North American energy infrastructure business (TSE: ALA), serving on its Audit Committee (chair as of March 5, 2022) and Human Resources and Compensation Committee.
+She is the retired executive vice president and chief financial officer (CFO) of American Water Works Company, Inc., the largest publicly traded U.S. water and wastewater utility company (2014-19).
 In that role, Ms. Sullivan also had oversight responsibilities for American Water's information technology team.
 Prior to joining American Water in April 2014, Ms. Sullivan completed 22 years of progressive leadership roles at the Edison International Companies, serving as senior vice president and CFO of Southern California Edison (2009-14), vice president and controller of both Edison International and Southern California Edison for five years, and prior to that performing finance and accounting functions at the corporate level and within an operating business unit at the utility.
 Before her career at Edison International, Ms. Sullivan was a senior auditor with Arthur Andersen, LLP.
-Ms. Sullivan is a member of the Board of Directors of AltaGas Ltd., a North American energy infrastructure business (TSE: ALA), serving on its Audit Committee and Human Resources and Compensation Committee.
 Ms. Sullivan has been a Certified Public Accountant since 1991 (inactive) and a Certified Management Accountant since 1995.
-Ms. Sullivan is a current board member of the University of Maryland University College Ventures, a non-profit organization dedicated to supporting accessible, affordable quality education to adult students.
+Ms. Sullivan previously served as a board member of the University of Maryland University College Ventures, a nonprofit organization dedicated to supporting accessible, affordable quality education to adult students, the U.S. Environmental Protection Agency (Financial Advisory Board); Crystal Stairs Inc., a non-profit organization assisting working families with childcare services in underserved communities in Los Angeles County; and Executive Services Corps, which provides coaching and consulting for nonprofits throughout southern California.

-Skills and Qualifications: Our Board concluded that Ms. Sullivan is qualified to serve as a Board member on our Board because of her 25+ years of utility, finance, regulatory, and technology experience, her financial proficiency - audit committee financial expert (SEC), financially literate (NYSE), and her financial expertise as a Certified Public Accountant since 1991 (inactive) and Certified Management Accountant since 1995.
-Ms. Sullivan also has been an NACD Governance Fellow since 2017, demonstrating her commitment to boardroom excellence.
+Skills and Qualifications: Our Board concluded that Ms. Sullivan is qualified to serve as a Board member on our Board because of her 30+ years of utility, finance, regulatory, and technology experience, her financial proficiency - audit committee financial expert (SEC), financially literate (Nasdaq), and her financial expertise as a Certified Public Accountant since 1991 (inactive) and Certified Management Accountant since 1995.
+Ms. Sullivan also has been an NACD Governance Fellow since 2017, and in 2021 the National Association of Corporate Directors recognized her as NACD Directorship CertifiedTM, demonstrating her commitment to boardroom excellence.